flaxsearch/flaxcode/flax_basic/docs/hacking.rst

 Multiple documents per file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-in the future it may be desirable to change the one-to-one mapping
+In the future it may be desirable to change the one-to-one mapping
 from files to Xapian documents that we currently have.
 For example, if
 a file is actually an archive of some sort we might want it to yield
 document data for each contained file (possibly recursively since an